Shegzyrey/zuriproject/README.md

 # zuriproject
-The home page for this project is the index.php
+The home page for this project is the login.php